guidefari/here_hugo/content/note/turing-complete.md

 - A finite table of rules

 Key properties of a Turing machine:
+- Conditional branching (if statements, go to)
 - ~~Infinite~~ Arbitrary amount of memory.
 "You must be able to get as much memory as the problem needs"
-- Conditional branching (if statements, go to)

-## The Typescript type system is turing complete
+## Why TypeScript counts
 One of the most interesting Syntax episodes for me.
 Dimitri Metropolis ran Doom inside the type system.
+Word on the street says anything that is Turing complete will eventually run Doom💀

 {{<youtube 0cXD1FGvRdA>}}

-## What are the implications of this?
+## Why this is interesting but easy to overhype

 > Anything which can be computed can be computed with a Turing machine.

-## What else out there is surprisingly turing complete?
+Needless to say, there's physical limitations to infinite memory.
+Because of that, Turing completeness falls into Type 1 of the Chomsky Hierarchy, instead of Type 0.

+## Other surprising examples
 I'm yet to read more into these, but at a glance, seems like

 - Minecraft